 For more information about NAICS codes, see NAICS FAQs.

 You can find a company's or industry's NAICS code by going to the North American Industry Classification System page (http://www.census.gov/naics).
-In the search box above the 2017 NAICS Search button, enter a keyword that describes the company/industry (for example, to find the NAICS code for Starbucks, you could enter coffee).
+In the search box above the 2017 NAICS Search button, enter a keyword that describes the company/industry (for example, to find the NAICS code that would apply to Starbucks, you could enter coffee).
 You'll then see a list of codes relevant to that keyword.
 Click on any code for more information about the types of business activities classified under that code.

 Enter the NAICS code in one search box and use the drop-down menu next to that search box to select the NAICS code entry.

 Then, in another search box, enter